-- The branches are also required to register with the Ministry of Commerce and Industry (MOCI) and their registration is only valid for the duration of the project.
-In order to issue a license, the ministry will require a bank guarantee of US$390,000;
+- The branches are also required to obtain approval from the Ministry of Commerce and Industry (MOCI) and the license is only valid for the duration of the project.
+To issue an operations license, the ministry will require a bank guarantee of US$390,000;

 - While the Omani representative office is 100% foreign-owned and controlled, it is not permitted to make direct sales within Oman.
 Its scope of activities is limited to i) promotion of the parent company’s business and ii) market research;

 - Representative offices must have i) at least one appointed individual representative ordinarily resident in Oman and ii) are also permitted to sponsor and hire local or foreign employees;

 - Best uses: Representative office are recommended for Clients that wish to promote and explore the Omani market, without carrying any commercial activity in the country.